mxagar/customer_churn_production/README.md

 This repository contains a project that analyzes and predicts **Customer Churn** using the [Credit Card Customers](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers/code) dataset from [Kaggle](https://www.kaggle.com/).

-Data analysis, modeling and inference pipelines are implemented in the project to end up with an interpretable model that is also able to predict customer churn.
+Data analysis, modeling and inference are implemented in the project to end up with an interpretable model that is also able to predict customer churn.
 However, the focus of the project are neither the business case nor the analysis and modeling techniques; instead, **the goal is to provide with a boilerplate that shows how to transform a research notebook into a development/production environment code using as few additional tools as possible**.
 Concretely, the research notebook [churn_notebook.ipynb](churn_notebook.ipynb) is transformed into a python package contained in [customer_churn](customer_churn).

 Note that not all aspects necessary in a ML worklflow are covered: